Merzasphor/MWSE/docs/source/lua/event/simulate.rst

 timestamp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `number`_.
 Read-only.
-The number of seconds since the beginning of the 3rd Era (similar to the Unix Epoch).
+The number of hours since the beginning of the 3rd Era (similar to the Unix Epoch).

 delta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~